is now available! Read about the new features and fixes from September.

 Chat participants

-Chat participants are like experts who have a specialty that they can help you with, and you can talk to them in the chat by mentioning them with the @ symbol.
-Currently, there are the following built-in chat participants:
+Chat participants are like experts who have a specialty that they can help you with.
+You can invoke a chat participant by typing '@' in the chat input field, followed by the participant name.
+There are several built-in chat participants:

 • @workspace has context about the code in your workspace and can help you navigate it, finding relevant files or classes.